ppetrovtv/pine_script_docs/source/annotations/Script_inputs.rst

 Specific widgets are supplied in the *Settings/Inputs* dialog box for each type of input.
-A description of the value as well as minimum/maximum vaues and a step increment can also be defined.
-If the type of the input variable cannot be infered, it can be explicitly defined using the ``type`` parameter.
+A description of the value as well as minimum/maximum values and a step increment can also be defined.
+If the type of the input variable cannot be inferred, it can be explicitly defined using the ``type`` parameter.

 Pine supports the following types of input: